Funbo Runestones: U 937

-Thane and Gunnar raised this stone after Veðr, their brother.

 U 990

 Runestone U 990 has its runic text within a serpent that circles a central Christian cross.
 It remains in its original location in Funbo.
 It is composed of granite and is 1.5 meters in height.
 This stone is classified as being carved in runestone style Fp, which is characterized by runic bands that end with animal heads when seen from above.